PLM for regulatory compliance: how manufacturers meet industry standards

 The choice of PLM software is crucial for ensuring compliance effectively without burdening internal processes.
 An efficient PLM must offer great configuration flexibility to adapt to regulatory requirements and the specific requirements of contractors.

 It should allow the creation of customized workflows in order to manage complex processes in an intuitive, structured and auditable way.
-Digital change management - integrating change requests, impact assessments, impact assessments, validations, electronic signatures and data dissemination - considerably increases the responsiveness of teams.
+Digital change management - integrating change requests, impact assessments, validations, electronic signatures and data dissemination - considerably increases the responsiveness of teams.
 This improves transparency, traceability, and processing times.

 The smooth integration of PLM with existing tools such as CAD or ERP is also essential to ensure real-time synchronization and digital continuity of data.